-A fun, challenging place to prepare for college
+A dynamic, challenging, and supportive place to prepare for college

-The Upper School at Saint George's is a rigorous, college-preparatory program.
-With the International Baccalaureate Diploma as its signature program, it is an energetic setting where outstanding teachers encourage and challenge your student, preparing them to succeed in higher education.
-Our graduates are courted by schools around the region and the country; since 2012, graduates have been offered an average of over $100,000 in merit aid (the kind you don’t have to pay back) each.
+The Upper School at Saint George's offers a rigorous, college-preparatory program that is guided and shaped by the International Baccalaureate Diploma Program.
+The Upper School is an energetic setting where outstanding teachers encourage and challenge students, preparing them to succeed in higher education and in their career pursuits beyond university.
+SGS graduates are courted by schools around the region and the country.
+Since 2012, Saint George’s graduates have been offered an average of over $100,000 in merit scholarships, rewarding them for their academic achievements.

 MY FAVORITE PARTS OF CAS ARE THAT IT FORCES YOU TO REFLECT ON AN EXPERIENCE OR ACTIVITY THAT YOU'VE DONE IN YOUR HIGH SCHOOL CAREER.
 THIS IS EXTREMELY HELPFUL WHEN ONE IS SUBMITTING COLLEGE APPLICATIONS, BECAUSE YOU CAN LOOK AT YOUR CAS FOLDER AND READ YOUR REFLECTIONS TO REMIND YOURSELF HOW YOU FELT ABOUT THE EXPERIENCE YOU HAD.